DIY potting table bench

 Installing the Extras!

 My phone died, and I’m thinking that’s why there are no pictures of these steps.
 I used two of the display pieces and some of the cross boards from the short privacy fence sections to complete the shelves.
 The shelves are attached with pocket holes.
-The bottom shelves are made from the short privacy fence boards that are more narrow and thinner than regular dog eared fence boards.
+The bottom shelves are made from short privacy fence boards that are narrower and thinner than regular dog-eared fence boards.

 This view is looking at the table from the back.

 This is building one of the doors.
 I used my nail gun and Gorilla wood glue.
 The doors are different sizes.
-One is 6 boards wide, while the other is 5 boards wide.
+One is six boards wide, while the other is five boards wide.
 Because I built this potting bench for Jamie at her house, my tool selection was limited.
-It’s tough working without a table saw, everything had to be divisible by 4”.
+It’s tough working without a table saw; everything had to be divisible by 4”.

-While I was busy building doors and such, Jamie was working hard staining the entire piece.
+While I was busy building doors and other things, Jamie was working hard to stain the entire piece.

 More Staining

-We were losing daylight as a long 11 hour day comes to an end.
-Jamie continued to stain the doors, the side pieces and the top slotted tray piece.
+We were losing daylight as a long 11-hour day came to an end.
+Jamie continued to stain the doors, the side pieces, and the top slotted tray piece.

-You can see it was getting quite dark as we got to this point.
+You could see it was getting quite dark as we reached this point.

 Doing it Yourself Customization

-I have attached the sides, as Andy shows up to see how things are going, and offers a brilliant suggestion.
+I have attached the sides, as Andy shows up to see how things are going and offers a brilliant suggestion.
 Can you see that he is holding a slotted shelf in place?
-We had planned to rest it on the top in order to allow for potting soil to fall through to a container for reusing.
+We had planned to rest it on top in order to allow potting soil to fall through to a container for reuse.
 Andy suggested installing it from beneath so that it would be part of the structure.

 Install The Doors & Lids